Inside: Benefits of traveling with grandparents and the best ideas to make sure your vacation is enjoyable for all three generations.

 1. Depression Decreases

-When children and grandparent spend time together, symptoms of depression decrease.
+When children and grandparents spend time together, symptoms of depression decrease.

 A study from Boston University spanning many generations showed decreased symptoms of depression from both grandparents and grandchildren the more time they spent together.